 Night to Shine is a worldwide initiative of the Tim Tebow Foundation, according to its website.
 Local churches can sign up to host this event the Friday before Valentine’s Day.
-Lakeview Baptist Church in Hartsville hosted this year’s event Feb.
-13. In 2027, Night to Shine will take place Feb.
-12.
+Lakeview Baptist Church in Hartsville had hosted this year’s event Feb.
+13, and it will again host it Feb.
+12, 2027.

 Student group Fun Without Drugs organized the race.
 The group promotes “balanced lifestyles and emotional well-being,” the statement said.